The Layoff Guide

 You must have earned at least 680 hours of work in your base period.

-To qualify for unemployment benefits in Washington, you must meet these requirements:
+To qualify for unemployment benefits in Washington, you must meet these requirements (or take the 1-minute eligibility quiz for a state-aware read on your specific situation):

-• You must have worked at least 680 hours in your base period
+• You worked at least 680 hours during your base period

 1. 1Visit esd.wa.gov and create a SecureAccess Washington (SAW) account